 Professor Ignacio Borrajo Iniesta

 International Criminal Law with Hague visit (H) (2 Credits)

 This course will focus on the substantive criminal law used in the prosecutions of crimes arising out of mass atrocities in the permanent International Criminal Court (ICC), in the ad hoc International Criminal Tribunals for the Former Yugoslavia (ICTY), and for Rwanda (ICTR), as well as in various hybrid courts dealing with Sierra Leone, East Timor, Cambodia, etc. We will focus on the crimes of genocide, crimes against humanity and war crimes committed in violation of the Geneva Conventions.
-We will also examine the general principles of criminal law such as: justifications, excuses, rules of complicity, command responsibility, etc. From July 2 to 4 the class will visit the ICC and ICTY in The Hague, watch parts of trials, and meet and speak with judges and other officials working in the international courts.
+We will also examine the general principles of criminal law such as: justifications, excuses, rules of complicity, command responsibility, etc. From June 29, 2014 to July 2, 2014 the class will visit the ICC and ICTY in The Hague, watch parts of trials, and meet and speak with judges and other officials working in the international courts.